jenkinsci/octopusdeploy-plugin/README.md

 - Fully automate your continuous integration and continuous deployment processes.
 Octopus Deploy will take those packages and push them to development, test, and production environments.

-Please visit the [Octopus Deploy documentation page](https://g.octopushq.com/JenkinsPluginDocumentation) for help getting started.
+Please visit the [Octopus Deploy documentation page](https://g.octopushq.com/JenkinsPluginDocumentation) for help getting started, or the [Jenkins guides](https://g.octopushq.com/GuidesJenkins) for step by step instructions on deploying applications from Jenkins to Octopus.

 Support is available from the [official Octopus Deploy support channels](https://g.octopushq.com/HelpGeneral).